How to Get It

 Here's another secret: ever wonder how I can afford all this stuff?
 When I'm the first one with a new product, I can use it for a couple of weeks, and when the used price peaks a month later as all the slow-pokes finally get on the bandwagon, I can sell them on eBay, used, for a profit.
 Buying the hottest new gear pays!

-As I write this, my X100 is worth well over $100 more than I paid for it.
-When I got a LEICA M9 back in September 2009, they sold used for over $3,000 more than I paid for about the next year because LEICA couldn't make them fast enough.
+As I first write this page, my X100 was worth well over $100 more than I paid for it.
+When I got a LEICA M9 back in September 2009, they sold used for over $3,000 more than I paid for about the next year because LEICA couldn't make them fast enough!

 I'm not smarter than anyone else; I've just been doing this longer and realize that it costs me nothing, and often pays, to order everything as soon as I can.
 Because I can return anything with which I'm unhappy (or often resell for a profit), it costs me nothing to just order it and be patient.
 An investor would say that I'm buying the option for free, and if you can take an option on something for free, you're always ahead of the game.